What Does It Mean To Have A Green Burial?

 Burial does not have to be bad for the environment.
 Following the steps in this article will help to ensure your burial plans are as green as possible.

-If you are interested in the impact of funeral practice on the environment, you can read more of our green funeral resources.
+If you are interested in the impact of funeral practice on the environment, you can read more of our green funeral resources and explore the Earth website.
 Among our resources you will find articles on embalming, traditional funerals and cremation, as well as green alternatives such as soil transformation (also known as natural organic reduction).